 An overdose of codeine or other opioids is a medical emergency.
 Thousands of people die each year from an opioid overdose, so call 911 if a friend or stranger is showing symptoms of overdose.

-If you or someone close to you has a codeine addiction, The Recovery Village Palm Beach is here to help.
+If you or someone close to you has a codeine addiction, The Recovery Village Palm Beach at Baptist Health is here to help.
 Call us today to learn more about treatment options that can work well for your situation.